 Anna Paulson is executive vice president and director of research at the Federal Reserve Bank of Chicago.
 She leads the Bank’s research and policy analysis work, overseeing the department that provides analytic support for monetary policymaking and conducts research on banking and financial markets, macroeconomics, microeconomics, and regional economics.
 Paulson also has responsibility for the Bank’s Public Affairs and Community Development and Policy Studies departments.
 She attends meetings of the Federal Open Market Committee (FOMC), the group responsible for formulating the nation’s monetary policy, and serves on the Bank’s Executive Committee.

 Paulson is an expert on financial markets and institutions, with particular expertise on the insurance industry.
 Her research investigates how households and firms adapt to incomplete financial markets and how household financial decision-making is influenced by exposure to institutions and economic events, including financial crises.
 Paulson’s research has been published in leading scholarly journals, including the Journal of Political Economy, Review of Economics and Statistics, and Review of Financial Studies.
-She is a past member of the American Economic Association’s Committee on the Status of Women in the Economics Profession and a past board member of the Western Economic Association International.
+She is a past board member of the Western Economic Association International and a current board member of the American Economic Association’s Committee on the Status of Women in the Economics Profession.
 Paulson received a Bachelor of Arts from Carleton College and a PhD in economics from the University of Chicago.

 Paulson joined the Chicago Fed as an economist in 2001 after serving as an assistant professor of finance at the Kellogg School of Management at Northwestern University.
 In 2009 she was promoted to vice president in the Financial Markets Group and established the Insurance Initiative, which analyzes financial stability and regulatory issues in the insurance industry on behalf of the Federal Reserve System.
 She became associate director of research in 2017 and was promoted to director of research in 2019.